J. J. Abrams: 2000s

-Under his production company, Bad Robot, which he founded with Bryan Burk in 2001, Abrams created and executive-produced ABC's Alias and is co-creator (along with Damon Lindelof and Jeffrey Lieber) and was executive producer of Lost.
+Under his production company, Bad Robot, which he founded in 2001, Abrams created and executive-produced ABC's Alias and is co-creator (along with Damon Lindelof and Jeffrey Lieber) and was executive producer of Lost.
 As with Felicity, Abrams also composed the opening theme music for Alias and Lost.
 Abrams directed and wrote the two-part pilot for Lost and remained active producer for the first half of the season.
 Also in 2001, Abrams co-wrote and produced the horror-thriller Joy Ride.
 In 2006, he served as executive producer of What About Brian and Six Degrees, also on ABC.
 He also co-wrote the teleplay for Losts third-season premiere "A Tale of Two Cities" and the same year, he made his feature directorial debut with Mission: Impossible III, starring Tom Cruise.
 Abrams spoke at the TED conference in 2007.

 In 2008, Abrams produced the monster movie Cloverfield, which Matt Reeves directed.
 In 2009, he directed the science fiction film Star Trek, which he produced with Lost co-creator Damon Lindelof.
 While it was speculated that they would be writing and producing an adaptation of Stephen King's The Dark Tower series of novels, they publicly stated in November 2009 that they were no longer looking to take on that project.
 In 2008, Abrams co-created, executive produced, and co-wrote (along with Roberto Orci and Alex Kurtzman) the FOX science fiction series Fringe, for which he also composed the theme music.
 He was featured in the 2009 MTV Movie Awards 1980s-style digital short "Cool Guys Don't Look at Explosions", with Andy Samberg and Will Ferrell, in which he plays a keyboard solo.
 NBC picked up Abrams's Undercovers as its first new drama series for the 2010–11 season.
-However, it was subsequently cancelled by the network in November 2010.